I was recently invited to be a commentator for an online talk show produced by Bam Radio.

 Only people who you invite to view your friend page can see what is on your friend page but comments you leave on public pages link back directly to your profile so just be smart and responsible for what you say as you participate in any public online forum.

 Social networking is a powerful tool that you can use to promote yourself and network with other educators.
 Being responsible with your use of social networking will protect you, your students, parents, and colleagues.
-Being responsible will bring value to you and others in the field of early childhood education.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Being responsible will bring value to you and others in the field of early childhood education.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!